gdt050579/AppCUI-rs/docs/chapter-2/terminals/windows_console.md

 # Windows Console

-This terminal replies on the following Windows API for various console related tasks:
+This backend replies on the following Windows API for various console related tasks:

 | API                               | Task(s)                                                            |
 | --------------------------------- | ------------------------------------------------------------------ |